|

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

-FERS incorporates code from several third-party libraries, which are provided under their own licenses (MIT, BSD, Boost).
-The full text for these licenses can be found in the THIRD_PARTY_LICENSES directory.
+FERS incorporates code from several third-party libraries provided under their own licenses (MIT, BSD, Boost, MPL-2.0).
+License texts are in the THIRD_PARTY_LICENSES directory.

 [!WARNING] Please be aware that FERS is currently undergoing a significant modernization and re-architecture.
 The